Hospital bed: Bed exit alarm

-Many modern hospital beds are able to feature a bed exit alarm whereby a pressure pad on or in the mattress arms an audible alert when a weight such as a patient is placed on it, and activating the full alarm once this weight is removed.
-This is helpful to hospital staff or caregivers monitoring any number of patients from a distance (such as a nurse's station) as the alarm will trigger in the event of a patient (especially the elderly or memory impaired) falling out of the bed or wandering off unsupervised.
+Many modern hospital beds feature a bed exit alarm whereby a pressure pad on or in the mattress activates an audible alert when a patient is placed on, and activating the full alarm once this weight is removed.
+This is helpful to hospital staff or caregivers monitoring multiple patients from a distance (such as a nurse's station) as the alarm will trigger in the event of a patient (especially the elderly or memory impaired) falling out of the bed or wandering off unsupervised.
 This alarm can be emitted solely from the bed itself or connected to the nurse call bell/light or hospital phone/paging system.
 Also some beds can feature a multi-zone bed exit alarm which can alert the staff when the patient start moving in the bed and before the actual exit which is necessary for some cases.

 CPR function

-In the event of the bed occupant suddenly requiring cardiopulmonary resuscitation, some hospital beds offer a CPR function in the form of a button or lever which when activated flattens the bed platform and put it in lowest height and deflates and flattens the bed's air mattress (if installed) creating a flat hard surface necessary for CPR administration.
+In the event of the bed occupant suddenly requiring cardiopulmonary resuscitation, some hospital beds offer a CPR function in the form of a button or lever which when activated flattens the bed platform and lowers it to its lowest height and deflates and flattens the bed's air mattress (if installed) creating a flat hard surface necessary for CPR administration.

 Elevation

 Beds can be raised and lowered at the head, feet, and their entire height.
 While on older beds this is done with cranks usually found at the foot of the bed, on modern beds this feature is electronic.

 Today, while a fully electric bed has many features that are electronic, a semi-electric bed has two motors, one to raise the head, and the other to raise the foot.

 Raising the head (known as a Fowler's position) can provide some benefits to the patient, the staff, or both.
 The Fowler's position is used for sitting the patient upright for feeding or certain other activities, or in some patients, can ease breathing, or may be beneficial to the patient for other reasons.

 Raising the feet can help ease movement of the patient toward the headboard and may also be necessary for certain conditions.

 Raising and lowering the height of the bed can help bring the bed to a comfortable level for the patient to get in and out of bed, or for caregivers to work with the patient.

-There are 5 function beds which comes with many functions such as head elevation, foot elevation, Trendelenburg, reverse Trendelenburg positions with height adjustment options.
+There are 5 function beds which include functions such as head elevation, foot elevation, Trendelenburg, reverse Trendelenburg positions with height adjustment options.
 These types of beds are typically used in ICUs and for patients who are high dependent.